 3. Enforce Strong Password Policies

-Website admins may utilize this function of the iThemes Security plugin in enforcing passwords and locking down WordPress in some cases.
-It comes in handy when you need to establish strong passwords for editors, administrators, or users on a site.
+It comes in handy when establishing strong passwords for editors, administrators, or users on a site.

 4. Hide Login and Admin Button